lumapu/ahoy/tools/rpi/README.md

 Building RF24 Wrapper for Debian 11 (bullseye) 64 bit operating system
 ----------------------------------------------------------------------
 The description above does not work on Debian 11 (bullseye) 64 bit operating system.
+Please check first, if you have Debian 11 (bullseye) 64 bit operating system installed:
+ - `uname -a` search for aarch64
+ - `lsb_release -d`
+ - `cat /etc/debian_version`

-There are 2 possible sollutions to install the RF24 Wrapper.
+There are 2 possible solutions to install the RF24 wrapper:

- * `1. solution:`
+ * `1.
+Solution:`
 ```code
 sudo apt install cmake git python3-dev libboost-python-dev python3-pip python3-rpi.gpio